himanshu-tyd/100x-canvas/README.md

 # 🎨 DrawCanvas

-A real-time collaborative drawing application built with Next.js and WebSocket technology.
+A real-time collaborative drawing application built with Next.js and WebSocket technology, designed for seamless user interaction and creativity.
 This project was developed as part of the 100xDevs Cohort 3.0 program.

 ## ✨ Features

-- 🖌️ Real-time drawing collaboration
+- 🖌️ Real-time drawing collaboration with multiple users
-- 🎯 Multiple tool options (Pen, Line, Rectangle, Circle)
+- 🎯 Enhanced tool options (Pen, Line, Rectangle, Circle, Eraser)
-- 🔐 User authentication with secure sessions
+- 🔐 User authentication with secure sessions and role management
 - 🏠 Create or join drawing rooms with unique room codes
-- 📱 Responsive design for desktop and mobile devices
+- 📱 Fully responsive design for desktop and mobile devices
+- 🌐 Save and load drawings from the cloud

 ## 🚀 Getting Started